Non-Unicode Japanese Font Encodings

 JIS X 0213 Encoding

 Although JIS X 0208 can encode over 8000 characters, this is not enough to encode all existing kanji.
-In the year 2000, JIS X 0213 was released with a code space twice as large, divided into two planes.
-Each JIS X 0213 plane contains a code point space of 94 rows with 94 cells per row.
+In the year 2000, JIS X 0213 was released with the addition of planes, or in Japanese 面 (men, meaning "surface"), to the existing row-cell ordering.
+The pre-existing JIS X 0208 row-cell arrangement was preserved in Plane 1; new characters are assigned to Plane 2.
+Each of the two JIS X 0213 planes contains a code point space of 94 rows with 94 cells per row.

 JIS X 0213 was revised in 2004 and in 2012, but preserving the original two plane encoding notation.
 The 2004 version modified the glyphs of 168 kanji.